Intermediate Module 3

-- natural group shelters using different materials
+- Natural group shelters using different materials

-- insulated beds from natural materials
+- Insulated beds from natural materials

-- continuation of friction fire lighting techniques (hand drill)
+- Continuation of friction fire lighting techniques (hand drill)

-- improvised water containers from natural resources
+- Improvised water containers from natural resources

-- hot rock boiling and cooking
+- Hot rock boiling and cooking

-- travelling using natural navigation
+- Travelling using natural navigation

-- simple traps and trap mechanisms
+- Simple traps and trap mechanisms

-- preparing small game
+- Preparing small game (subject to location)

-- traditional cooking methods
+- Traditional cooking methods